Contents

 }

-For nested components, exportparts lets you re-export part names up the tree: exportparts="header: accordion-header" makes the header part addressable from any ancestor.
+For nested components, exportparts re-exports part names up the tree.
+Setting exportparts="header: accordion-header" makes the header part reachable from any ancestor.

 Distribution, Testing, and Production Patterns

-Publishing a Web Component as an npm package is simple: export it as an ES module, and the customElements.define() call runs as a side effect of the import.
-Consumers install and import with:
+Publishing a Web Component as an npm package is easy.
+Export it as an ES module.
+The customElements.define() call runs as a side effect of the import.
+Consumers install and import like so:

 import 'your-package/modal-dialog.js';